dart-lang/site-www/src/_guides/language/language-tour.md

 ### Parameters

 A function can have any number of *required positional* parameters.
-These may be followed either by *optional positional* parameters or by *optional named* parameters.
-A function can have optional positional parameters or optional named parameters, but not both.
+These can be followed either by *named* parameters or by *optional positional* parameters (but not both).
-{% comment %}
-NULLSAFE: Replace "optional named" above with just "named" and add:

-A named parameter can be either optional or `required`.
-{% endcomment %}

 {{site.alert.note}}
   Some APIs — notably [Flutter][] widget constructors — use only named